Return to Rotary Club of Lexington Park Home Page

 TEACHER OF THE YEAR

 Teacher of the Year Dinner:Engaging to Recognize Educational Excellence – This committee organizes a joint project with nearby St. Mary’s County Rotary Clubs to recognize the outstanding teachers in St. Mary’s County.
 A teacher of the Year is also named.
 This committee identifies public and non- public honorees, selects a suitable venue for the event and coordinates ticket sales to the public.
+COVID-19 curtailed this event in 2020.

 Linda Lymas, Zora Siemasko, Co-Chairs